 Examining and analyzing family history and family roles is at the core of the work of therapy.
 Weaving between present, perhaps pressing concerns, and past experiences, we make connections and identify themes that resonate, making room for another way of seeing and feeling.
 It can be like learning a new language or like putting on glasses when we begin to understand how what we have seen, experienced and been told and shown in our families of origin inform the choices that we make today.
 Sometimes these are healthy and adaptive; it is when we are following an unconscious script and ending up repeating difficult or harmful patterns in our lives that therapy can be of great use.

 Another areas of expertise include supporting individuals with mentally ill family members, as well as Caregivers; individuals coping with the pressures involved in caring for aging and ill loved ones.
 I have found that there is tremendous overlap in the issues these two groups often face; that is, anxiety, depression, exhaustion, difficulty prioritizing self care, feelings of anger and guilt, and fantasies of flight and escape.

 Additionally, I have worked within the fields of women’s health, maternal and child health and parenting.
 My experiences have included health education, early intervention, as well as perinatal and post partum mental health care.

 Master of Public Health, Specialization: Maternal & Child Health; University of California-Berkeley

-Licensed Clinical Social Worker, State of New York with R Privilege
+Licensed Clinical Social Worker, New York State with R Privilege (Lic #071999)